wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-4-19-changelog.md

-# Changelog - Settle for Less
+# Changelog - Settle For Less

 ### 19/04/2024